 Video Conference service

 This video conference service similar to the web conference service but is often used in video or telepresence rooms.
-While the web conference platform is based on open source software, the video conference service is a licensed service and in future shall require institutional subscription.
+While the web conference platform is based on open source software, the video conference service is licensed and in future shall require institutional subscription.
 Although kenet has operated six Polycom video conference sites/rooms in the past four years, the uptake of video conference services has been very low, probably because it requires that users to be at a particular room location and the licenses that support remote desktop or laptop users to join meetings are very expensive.

 The video conference service we are introducing is based on Vidyo system (see http://www.vidyo.com), also a commercial product that is software-based and supports the use of smartphones, laptops, desktops as well as telepresence rooms, including Polycom video conference rooms.
 Our partner NREN in South Africa, TENET (http://www.tenet.ac.za) , has been so kind as to extend up to 50 concurrent licenses to KENET and that means up to 50 users could initiate concurrent meetings (e.g., Polycom video room is considered one user).
 Users can participate as guests or as registered users.
 An admin user has the right to add users who can participate in their meeting rooms.
 To add users and admin will go to http://kenet-vc.tenet.ac.za/admin/